 The Seed Was Planted Early

 By the Mid-Teens, both labor and land got cheap, which set the stage perfectly for established and new tech companies to set up their offices in the area.
 But before the influx came, Intel saw the promise of Phoenix long before others did.
 The company established a large office in Chandler 20 years ago and it sent a message that the area was open to tech businesses.
 The ecosystem then grew around Intel, with SanDisk following suit with their own office and more recently a high-tech manufacturing sector taking shape – as self-driving and electric car companies such as Waymo and Lucid Motors have set up large offices or in the case of Lucid Motors, built out a state of the art manufacturing facility in the Phoenix area.
-As well, there are lots of smaller startups establishing themselves here every day along with several incubators, but there are more reasons why the area is now a draw for tech founders.
+As well, there are lots of smaller startups establishing themselves here every day along with several incubators, but there are more reasons why the area is now a draw for tech founders in Phoenix’s tech scene.

 Checking The Boxes